 Notes: The table reports the effect of past performance, defined as the average number of days of delay in work executed in the previous year by the incumbent firm, on the probability of winning a auction today.
 The dependent variable is an indicator equal to one if the incumbent firm have win an auction today.
 Panel A (B) reports the results on the full sample (Optimal Bandwidth sample, calculated using the Imbens and Kalyanaraman (2012) procedure).
 Columns 1 and 2 report the results for the public works below 300,000 euros.
 Columns 3 through 4 reports the results for the public works above 300,000 euros.
-Columns 3 through 4 reports the results for the public works above 300,000 euros.
-Columns 3 through 4 reports the results for the public works above 300,000 euros.
 Columns 1 and 3 report the results of a model including as control region-year fixed effect (20 regions and years 2000-2005) and reserve price (cubic polynomial).
 Columns 2 and 4 report the results of a model that add as additional control the contracting authority experience, defined as the number of works awarded in the past year.
 Observations reports the number of observations.
 Standard Errors are clustered at region level.
-Significance at the 10% (\), at the 5% (\\), and at the 1% (\\\).
-Source: Statistics for all the public construction works tendered between 2000 and 2005, with project value $y \in [2, 5]$ , in 100,000 euro.
+Significance at the 10% (), at the 5% (), and at the 1% ().
+Source: Statistics for all the public construction works tendered between 2000 and 2005, with project value $y \in [2,5]$, in 100,000 euro.